Wealth Transfer Strategies for a Low Interest Rate EnviornmentApril 2015

 INTRA-FAMILY LENDING OFFERS POTENTIAL TAX-FREE TRANSFER WHILE LENDING A HAND

-Because these rates are considerable lower than the average 30-year mortgage rate of 3.40% as of April 25, 2013, now may be an ideal time to lend family members money for mortgages and other purposes - and to consider renegotiating outstanding loans to take advantage of the current low rates.
+Because these rates are considerably lower than the average 30-year mortgage rate of 3.82% as of October 15, 2015, now may be an ideal time to lend family members money for mortgages and other purposes—and to consider renegotiating outstanding loans to take advantage of the current low rates.

 Potential drawbacks exist, however.
 Parents or children (or both) may not be comfortable in this type of lending relationship, and gift taxes may arise if interest payments fall behind.
 In addition, unlike a bank loan, the borrower cannot establish a credit rating through this kind of lending relationship.